IkigaiLabsETH/ikigAI-Labs/openai/README.md

 - Update the intended backend url call path on the prompt to `/helloworld`
 - Then import the new file add and it to the array on index.js

+// This frontend was our MVP, now time to stich our backend to the full frontend UI //
+// Focus on fullstack.js as example, as coding assistance is our core function for the app //
+// The ability to generate AI text, images, and video is fun but not essential for MVP //

 ### Part 2: Backend
 Head to `/routes/ai/` to add to the backend a new file